Welcome to Chatfield Health Care

 If you are waiting for a check-up, please be assured we will be in touch.

-Chatfield Health Care will hold another FLU IMMUNISATION walk-in clinic from 9am-12pm on Saturday 3 October 2020 for those aged between 18 - under 65 who would normally receive a flu invitation as they are in a 'clincial risk group' due to one the conditions listed below:
+Chatfield Health Care will hold another FLU IMMUNISATION walk-in clinic from 9am-12pm on Saturday 7 November 2020 for all those aged 65 and over and any patient in a 'clincial risk group' due to one of the conditions listed below:

 - Chronic (long-term) diseases, such as asthma (that requires an inhaled or tablet steroid treatment, or has led to hospital admission in the past), chronic obstructive pulmonary disease (COPD), emphysema or bronchitis